Joseph Maselli: American Italian activism

 By age 50, Maselli turned his attention towards civic and philanthropic endeavors.
 In the early 1970s, Maselli partnered with New Orleans Mayor Maurice Edwin “Moon” Landrieu in creating the Piazza d’Italia, a “people place” that has garnered many architectural awards and hosted numerous events.

 In 1973 Maselli founded the Italian American Digest.

 He oversaw the creation of the Italian Village exhibit at the 1984 World’s Fair.
 He founded the American-Italian Renaissance Foundation in 1985.
 He made a point of using the term “American-Italian” instead of the more common “Italian-American” to emphasize that, first and foremost, he and his fellow New Orleanians of Italian origin were Americans.
 Maselli served as the foundation’s first director.

 He founded the Louisiana American Italian Sports Hall of Fame in 1985.

 Throughout his life, Maselli sponsored and supported many amateur athletic teams, from little league to the US Olympic Boxing Team.

 He created the Italian-American Federation of the Southeast in the early 1970s, combining more than 30 civic groups under one umbrella organization.

 In 1992, Maselli chaired the Louisiana Quincentenary Commission arranging for replicas of Christopher Columbus’ three ships, the Nina, the Pinta, and the Santa Maria, to stop for exhibition at the Mississippi riverfront, enabling over 100,000 people to visit the ships.

 Maselli provided narration for the WYES documentary “Italian New Orleans” and appeared in numerous television shows in the United States and in Italy speaking about Italian American culture.
 He also provided narration for the A&E documentary on the Italian immigrant experience in New Orleans.

 Civic activities

 Maselli served as a board member of the New Orleans Aviation Board, French Market Board, State Ethics Commission, and Metropolitan Crime Commission.

-Maselli also served as an ethnic affairs advisor to U.S. Presidents Ford, Carter, Reagan, and Bush.
+Maselli also served as an ethnic affairs advisor to U.S. Presidents Gerald Ford, Jimmy Carter, Ronald Reagan, and George H.W.
+Bush.